-- Interactive workloads which occur when using a remote VM to substitute for a desktop computer.
-These workloads include desktop applications, web applications and games. - Batch workloads, such as scientific simulations or analysis codes.
-These workloads are commonplace in grid computing [13]. - Batch parallel workloads, such as scientific simulations or analysis codes that can be scaled by adding more VMs.
+- Batch workloads, such as scientific simulations or analysis codes.
+These workloads are commonplace in grid computing [14]. - Batch parallel workloads, such as scientific simulations or analysis codes that can be scaled by adding more VMs.
 These are also commonplace in grid computing.
-Typically, it is desirable for such workloads to be gang scheduled [25].
+Typically, it is desirable for such workloads to be gang scheduled [37, 26].

-Today, both sequential and parallel batch jobs are often scheduled using advance reservations [24, 37] such that they will finish by some deadline.
+Today, both sequential and parallel batch jobs are often scheduled using advance reservations [25, 42] such that they will finish by some deadline.
 Resource providers in Virtuoso price VM execution according to interactivity and compute rate constraints; thus, its scheduling model must be able to validate and enforce these constraints.

 An important challenge in Virtuoso is how to schedule a workload-diverse set of VMs on a single physical machine so that interactivity does not suffer and batch machines meet both their advance reservation deadlines and gang scheduling constraints.
 It is that challenge that VSched addresses.
 VSched provides a unified periodic real-time scheduling model that can address the various constraints of different kinds of VMs.
 VSched is an entirely user-level Linux tool that is remotely controlled by Virtuoso.
-Its main requirements are a 2.4 or 2.6 Linux kernel and root privileges, in addition it can make use of the KURT high resolution timer [20] to permit very fine grain schedules.
-It can work with any type-II VMM that runs the VM as a Linux process.

-VSched is publicly released and can be downloaded from http://virtuoso.cs.northwestern.edu.
+Its main requirements are a 2.4 or 2.6 Linux kernel and root privileges, in addition it can make use of the KURT high resolution timer [22] to permit very finegrained schedules.
+It can work with any type-II VMM that runs the VM as a Linux process, and it can also schedule ordinary processes.
+VSched can be downloaded from http://virtuoso.cs.northwestern.edu.